kjohnston/s3_relay/README.md

 # s3_relay

-Direct uploads to S3 and ingestion by your Rails app.
+Enables direct file uploads to Amazon S3 and provides a flexible pattern for your Rails app to asynchronously ingest the files.

 ## Overview